SAP-samples/teched2022-AD163/JavaScript/exercises/ex5/README.md

 1. Open `sensormanager/webapp/view/Sensors.view.xml`.

-2. Add the `color` property to the `sap.ui.core.Icon` definition, bind the `color` property to the path `sensors>temperature/value`, and assign the formatter function to the binding.
+2. Add the `color` property to the `sap.ui.core.Icon` definition, bind the `color` property to the path `sensors>temperature`, and assign the formatter function to the binding.

 ***sensormanager/webapp/view/Sensors.view.xml***